fmhun/findd/README.md

 This software is under BSD license.
 View the LICENSE file for terms of use.

-Copyright © 2012 Florian Mhun, Sara Ressam, Jérôme Cornet, Bastien Nouhant, from University of Poitier (FR).
+Copyright © 2012 Florian Mhun, Sara Ressam, Jérôme Cornet, Bastien Nouhant, from University of Poitiers (FR).